ethosdev/ethosdev.github.io/beacon-chain.md

 Remember the joy you felt when you started getting _aha moments_ about blockchains?

-Are you eager for a similar understanding of the Beacon Chain?
+Are you eager to similarly understand Proof of Stake with the Beacon Chain?

-Ethereum's Beacon Chain is the heart of a system where most content is too technical, niche, or not deep enough.

-Here, you'll gain a gratifying understanding of the Beacon Chain's elements and mechanics.

-Examples will explain key details at the right level to make you proficient and save time.
+Here, Ethereum's Beacon Chain will be explained with key details at the right level to make you proficient and save time.

 We assume you have a solid foundation of Ethereum or Bitcoin, and some familiarity with Proof of Stake.

-Let's dig into the bigger picture of staking validators, attestations, committees, checkpoints, and finality.

 ## **Slots and Epochs**

-The Beacon Chain provides the heartbeat to Ethereum 2.0.
-It provides the tempo and rhythm for the system's harmony and consensus.
+The Beacon Chain provides the heartbeat to Ethereum's consensus.
 Each slot is 12 seconds and an epoch is 32 slots: 6.4 minutes.

 {% include fig.html url="images/Beacon-Chain-Slots-and-Epochs.png" alt="The Beacon Chain has slots of 12 seconds and 32 slots in an epoch which is 6.4 minutes.
 Genesis blocks are at Slot 0." caption="The first 32 slots are in Epoch 0.
 Genesis blocks are at Slot 0." %}

 A slot is a chance for a block to be added to the Beacon Chain.
 Every 12 seconds, one block is added when the system is running optimally.
 Validators do need to be roughly [synchronized with time.](https://ethresear.ch/t/network-adjusted-timestamps/4187)

 A slot is like the block time, but slots can be empty.
 The Beacon Chain genesis block is at Slot 0.
-Beacon Chain specification v0.12 is used in this explainer.
+(Beacon Chain specification v0.12 is used in this explainer.)

 ## **Introduction to Validators, Attestations, and the Beacon Chain**

-While Proof of Work (PoW) is associated with miners, in Ethereum 2.0 validators are Proof of Stake "virtual miners".
-Validators are actively participating in the consensus of the Ethereum 2.0 protocol.
+While Proof of Work (PoW) is associated with miners, Ethereum's validators are Proof of Stake "virtual miners".
+Validators run Ethereum's consensus.
 Their incentives are discussed later in [Staking Rewards and Penalties](#rewards-penalties).

 A block **proposer** is a validator that has been pseudorandomly selected to build a block.